'A stranger to fame as I was to me,

 The 'Bio of An Artist' poem expresses my mindset on my former artistic work and a pervading ideal.
 I have a piano composition that bears the same title and it expresses (for me) something of my journey so far.

-As a child, I was a prolific fine artist and I was greatly encouraged by my parents and my Art Teacher Albert Fenning, to make something of it in my life.
+As a child, I was a prolific fine artist and I was greatly encouraged by my parents and my Art Teacher, to make something of it in my life.
 Inspired by works like the Mona Lisa, I especially wanted to capture and radiate on canvas the powerful inner beauty and innocence that I saw in people and of splendour in nature.
 I knew nothing of egotism or self promotion.
 It was not in me.
 I just lived for my art.
-I lived for what art could achieve, the inspiration and uplifting of others, albeit my selectivity and style also revealed something about me.
+I lived for what art could achieve, the inspiration and uplifting of others and oil to the soul.....

-One beautiful summer day, with sketch pad and pencils I ventured a few miles from home to the outskirts of my City of Belfast and I sat down under a forest footbridge.
+One beautiful summer day, with sketch pad and pencils I ventured a few miles from home to the outskirts of my City where I found my favourite hide away under an old forest footbridge.
 For many hours I sketched the scene of dancing light on living water running out from under the shade of the ageing rustic brick.
-The insidious movement of dark clouds overhead, the gradual fading light and passing of time were no threat to me and in this my little world, my 'heaven', it did not occur to me that my parents would worry if I didn't return home on time.
-I look back to that special day with warmth of heart as all too quickly dark thunderous clouds covered my 'world' and that of my younger brother and sisters with the tragic early deaths of our loving parents.
+I was sublimely held in time as I sketched river flowing under the bridge.
+I was oblivious to all else around and above me, especially the insidious movement of dark clouds and the gradual fading light.
+In my my mind were no threats....nothing that could spoil my 'heaven'.
+I look back to that special day with warmth of heart as all too quickly dark thunderous clouds did gather and covered my 'world' and that of my younger brother and sisters with the tragic early deaths of our loving parents .